emu-russia/breaks/BreakingNESWiki_DeepL/APU/core.md

 - PDSELR: Intermediate signal to generate the `/REGRD` signal
 - PDSELW: Intermediate signal to generate the `/REGWR` signal

-Signals are actually identical, but apparently intended to separate the address space registers to read and write.
+Signals are actually identical, but apparently intended to separate the address space of registers to read and write domains.
 Or they have laid this possibility just in case.

 R/W decoder for register operations: